Kingston, Ontario: Correctional institutions and facilities

 Until 2000, Canada's only federal correctional facility for women, the Prison for Women (nicknamed "P4W") was also in Kingston.
 As a result of the report of the Commission of Inquiry into Certain Events at the Prison for Women in Kingston, the facility was closed in 2000.
-Queen's University purchased the property with the intention of renovating it to house the Queen's Archives, but the interior of the building was awarded a heritage designation; therefore, Queen's lost the ability to renovate the interior and is considering its options.
+Queen's University purchased the property with the intention of renovating it to house the Queen's Archives, but the interior of the building was awarded a heritage designation; Queen's found the required upgrades difficult to finance.
+In 2018, Queen's University sold the property to Siderius Developments, which in 2024 divided it into blocks to begin residential development.

 In September 2013, after almost 180 years of housing prisoners, Kingston Penitentiary closed.
 The maximum security prison was named a National Historic Site of Canada in February 1990 due to its history and reputation.
 In its early years, the prison had a vital role in constructing the city.
 The prison brought prosperity to Kingston, and along with eight other prisons being built in the area, helped create an impressive local economy.

 Geography and climate

 Kingston is within the Mixedwood Plains Ecozone, and is dominated in the Kingston area by a mixture of deciduous and coniferous tree species and abundant water resources.
 The region is underlain mostly by Ordovician limestone of the Black River Group.

 Being within hardiness zone 5, Kingston has a moderate humid continental climate (Köppen climate classification Dfb).
 It has cooler summers and colder winters than most of Southern Ontario.
 Although proximity to Lake Ontario has a moderating effect on the climate, it also tempers the heat and can on occasion increase precipitation, especially during heavy snowfall events.
 Mild to strong breezes blowing off Lake Ontario make Kingston one of the most consistently windy cities in Canada, especially near the water.
 As a result of the moderation the all-time high is a relatively modest 35.6 C recorded on July 9, 1936.

-However, due to the humidity, the humidex values for such days are very high.
+However, due to the humidity, the humidex values on such hot days is normally very high.
 The coldest temperature ever recorded in Kingston was -35.6 C on February 17, 1896.

 The central part of the city is between the Cataraqui River to the east and the Little Cataraqui Creek to the west, with outlying areas extending in both directions.
 The eastern part of the city is accessible by the La Salle Causeway on Highway 2.

 Major features of Kingston's waterfront include Flora MacDonald Confederation Basin, Portsmouth Olympic Harbour, Collins Bay, Wolfe Island, Garden Island, the Cataraqui River (including the Inner Harbour and, within that, Anglin Bay).